LIAAD/Time-Matters/README.md

 Towards this goal, we define a Generic Temporal Similarity measure (GTE) that makes use of co-occurrences of words (extracted through [YAKE!](https://github.com/LIAAD/yake) keyword extractor [system](http://yake.inesctec.pt)) and temporal expressions (extracted by means of [Heideltime](https://github.com/JMendes1995/py_heideltime) temporal [tagger](https://heideltime.ifi.uni-heidelberg.de/heideltime/) ) based on corpus statistics.

-Our assumption is that the relevance of a candidate date (retrieved by heideltime) may be determined with regards to the relevant words (retrieved by YAKE!) that it co-occurs with, within a context window to be defined.
+Our assumption is that the relevance of a candidate date (retrieved by heideltime) may be determined with regards to the relevant words (retrieved by YAKE!) that it co-occurs with (within a context window of n terms, where n is to be defined).
 That is: the more a given candidate date is correlated with the most relevant keywords of a document (or documents), the more relevant the candidate date is.

-This python package has been developed by Jorge Mendes under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree of the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.
+This package is the result of research conducted by Ricardo Campos during his [PhD] (http://www.ccc.ipt.pt/~ricardo/ficheiros/PhDThesis_RCampos.pdf) at the [University of Porto](https://www.up.pt/).
+The algorithm was initially implemented in C#, and has now been made available as a Python package by Jorge Mendes under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree of the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.

-This package consists of two modules that may be executed independently:
+It consists of two modules that may be executed independently:
 - Time-Matters-SingleDoc
 - Time-Matters-MultipleDocs